RPNATION1/Tradingalgos/README.md

 This repository is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-## Update (March 30, 2025) 📝
+## Update (March 31, 2025) 📝
-- Embedded live market sentiment tracking 🔔
+- Fine-tuned position sizing for optimal funds use